JonasFrey96/ASL_leonhard_euler/readme.md

 ```

 ### Performance
-Dont use a compression if you already have compressed files such as images stored as jpgs or pngs.
+Don't use a compression if you already have compressed files such as images stored as jpgs or pngs.
 HDF5 files are also handy to use.
-If your dataset is small you can consider to load all files into the RAM given that you can request huge amount of RAM.
+If your dataset is small you can consider loading all files into the RAM given that you can request a huge amount of RAM.

 ## Scheduling Jobs